• Skip to main content

 Instructions

-Pulse a few times until all the ingredients have been incorporated and the mixture is sticky.
-Do not overmix the ingredients.
+• Combine ingredients: To the food processor add the almond flour, ground flaxseed, coconut oil, peanut butter and maple syrup.
+Pulse until all the ingredients are thoroughly incorporated and the mixture is sticky.
+Try not to overmix the ingredients.

-• Press ¾ of the oats mixture into the base of your pan.
+• Make base: Press approx. ¾ of the oat mixture into the base of your pan (do this thoroughly).

-• In a mixing bowl combine the blueberries, lemon zest, sugar and cornstarch and stir thoroughly.
+• Prepare blueberries: In a large bowl combine the blueberries with the lemon juice and zest, sugar and cornstarch and stir thoroughly.

-• Crumble the remaining oat mixture over the top, tuck into the blueberries a little by pressing gently and bake in the centre of the oven for 35 minutes.
+• Add topping and bake: Crumble the remaining oat mixture over the top, tuck into the blueberries a little by pressing gently and bake in the centre of the oven for 35-40 minutes or until lightly browned.

-• Remove from the oven and set aside to cool completely before cutting.
+• Cool: Remove from the oven and set aside to cool completely before lifting out of the pan and cutting.

 Notes

-• Do not overprocess the ingredients.
-They should be mixed thoroughly but still have lots of texture.
+• Do not overprocess the oat mixture ingredients.
+They should be mixed thoroughly but still have texture.

-• Cool completely before serving (they will cut better).
+• Cool completely before serving (your blueberry oat bars will cut better).

 • Freeze (unbaked) for up to 3 months.
 Bake from frozen until golden/lightly browned (they will need a few minutes longer in the oven when cooking from frozen).